MicrosoftDocs/Edge-Enterprise/edgeenterprise/microsoft-edge-relnote-stable-channel.md

 ## Version 118.0.2088.88: November 2, 2023

-Fixed various bugs and performance issues for Extended Stable release.
+Fixed various bugs and performance issues for the Extended Stable release.

 ## Version 118.0.2088.76: October 27, 2023